trigger-corp/Forge-Documentation/source/modules/tabs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Platforms: All**

-As ``open`` but takes an object of parameters, additionally accepts a match pattern on mobile (see :ref:`modal views <forge-modal>` for more detail).
+As ``open`` but takes an object with the following parameters:

+Required:

+- ``url``: Required URL to open

+Browser only:

+- ``keepFocus``: Whether or not to keep focus on the current page.

+Mobile only:

+- ``pattern``: Pattern to close the modal view, see :ref:`modal views <forge-modal>` for more detail.
+- ``title``: Title of the modal view.
+- ``tint``: Colour to tint the top bar of the modal view.
+An array of four integers in the range [0,255] that make up the RGBA color.
+For example, opaque red is [255, 0, 0, 255].
+- ``buttonText``: Text to show in the button to close the modal view.
+- ``buttonIcon``: Icon to show in the button to close the modal view, if ``buttonIcon`` is specified ``buttonText`` will be ignored.
+- ``buttonTint``: Colour to tint the button of the top bar in the modal view.

 .. js:function:: tabs.openWithOptions(options, success, error)

-    :param object options: Object containing url and optionally keepFocus and pattern properties.
+    :param object options: Object containing url and optional properties.
     :param function(object) success: callback to be invoked when no errors occurs
     :param function(content) error: called with details of any error which may occur